Pedoulas

-Pedoulas (Πεδουλάς) is a village in the Nicosia District of Cyprus, located at an altitude of 1100 m in the Troodos Mountains, 4 km south of Moutoullas.
+Pedoulas (Πεδουλάς, Pedula) is a village in the Nicosia District of Cyprus, located at an altitude of 1100 m in the Troodos Mountains, 4 km south of Moutoullas.
 It lies in the Marathasa Valley.
 The name is derived from the words pediada (valley) and laos (people).
 It is a popular summer resort.

 Churches

 Pedoulas is known for its 12 churches, varying from a 15th-century chapel to a 1930s cathedral.
 The most important is the Archangelos Michael (Archangel Michael) church, which is a UNESCO World Heritage Site along with nine other Painted Churches in the Troödos Region.
 It was built in 1474.

 Church of Holy Cross (Timios Stavros), the main church of Pedoulas, was built between 1933 and 1935.
 The most important relic of the Church of Holy Cross is a crucifix containing a piece of the Holy Cross, which was brought from Constantinople.
 The church replaced the old timber-roofed church and kept its icons and parts of iconostasis from the 16th century.
 In 1986, on top of a hill overlooking Pedoulas, the 25m high Holy Cross was built, standing near a chapel.
 Not far from the Holy Cross a monument was built to honor Michalis Stivaros and all those killed in the Balkan Wars.
 The monument was built in 2011 by Athanasios Ktorides Foundation.